Trade and Globalization

 Economic costs include physical inputs (the value of the stuff you use to produce the good), plus forgone opportunities (when you allocate scarce resources to a task, you give up alternative uses of those resources).

-A country or a person is said to have a 'comparative advantage' if they have the ability to produce something at a lower opportunity cost than their trade partners.
+A country or a person is said to have a 'comparative advantage' if it can produce something at a lower opportunity cost than its trade partners.

-The forgone opportunities of production are key to understand this concept.
+The forgone opportunities of production are key to understanding this concept.
 It is precisely this that distinguishes absolute advantage from comparative advantage.

 To see the difference between comparative and absolute advantage, consider a commercial aviation pilot and a baker.
 Suppose the pilot is an excellent chef, and she can bake just as well, or even better than the baker.
 In this case, the pilot has an absolute advantage in both tasks.
 Yet the baker probably has a comparative advantage in baking, because the opportunity cost of baking is much higher for the pilot.